OttoEnevoldsen/python-arcade/README.md

 A simple game built with Python and the Arcade library.

+# Game info
+The game is about a spaceship
+flying trough space and dodging meteors.

+# How to play

+* Use arrow-keys for movement
+* You can dash with space
+* Dodge the flying meteors
+* Try to survive for the longest time

 # Setup virtual environment

-* python3 -mvenv .venv
+1. python3 -mvenv .venv
-* source .venv/bin/activate
+2. source .venv/bin/activate
-* pip3 install -r requirements.txt
+3. pip3 install -r requirements.txt